James-Wirth/phantom/README.md

   <br>phantom
 </h1>
   <p align="center">
-    Semantic references and lazy DAGs for LLM data pipelines.
+    Semantic references and lazy DAGs for LLM-assisted workflows.
     <br><br>
     <a href="https://github.com/James-Wirth/phantom/actions/workflows/ci.yml"><img src="https://github.com/James-Wirth/phantom/actions/workflows/ci.yml/badge.svg" alt="CI"></a>
     <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License"></a>
   </p>
 </p>

-Phantom is a Python framework for building LLM-assisted data pipelines.
-The LLM doesn't need to see your data.
-It reasons with opaque semantic references (`@a3f2`) and builds a lazy computation graph using your registered operations.
-The graph executes locally.
-This means zero data in the prompt, deterministic execution and pipelines you can inspect, cache and replay.
+Phantom is a Python framework for building LLM-assisted workflows.
+The LLMs don't need to see your data.
+They can reason with opaque semantic references (`@a3f2`), from which Phantom constructs a lazy computation graph using your registered operations.
+The graph execution is deterministic and runs locally on your machine.

 ## Quick Start